YorkUITInnovation/moodle-local_absence_request/Absence_Request_User_Guide.md

 1. Navigate to Site administration > Plugins > Local plugins > Absence Request
 2. Configure the following settings:
    - **Requests per term**: Set the maximum number of absence requests students can submit per term (default: 2)
-   - **Teacher message**: Customize the default notification message sent to teachers when a student submits an absence request
-   - **Student message**: Customize the confirmation message sent to students after submitting a request

 ### Managing User Permissions